-At PlumbersStock, we carry nearly every kind of valve can think of for plumbing, HVAC, and irrigation applications.
-Each kind of water valve and gas valve plays a specific role and it is important for you to consider this as you search for the best plumbing valves and fittings for your home improvement project.
+At PlumbersStock, we carry nearly every kind of valve you can think of for plumbing, HVAC, and irrigation applications.
+Each kind of water valve and gas valve plays a specific role, and you need to consider this as you search for the best plumbing valves and fittings for your home improvement project.

 Types of Gas and Water Valves

 The following details some of the categories of HVAC, sprinkler, and plumbing valves that we carry here at PlumbersStock: